Download National Datasets

 Purpose:

-Designates boundaries to establish extent of distribution and management of Wild Horse and Burro territories.
-This is a published layer created by combining GIS data managed by each National Forest and attribute data stored in the Forest Service Infra database application.
+The Wild Horse and Burro Territories feature class designates boundaries to establish extent of distribution and management of Wild Horse and Burro territories.
+This is a published layer created by combining GIS data managed by each National Forest and attribute data stored in the Forest Service RIMS database application.
 This dataset is designed for reporting and analysis and is not used to enter or edit data.
+The data will be used to create field working maps and any other logical uses that the internal and external public may determine this information is helpful for.

 parent dataset: RMU